 Mood stabilizers: This medicine controls mood changes.

-Nutritional replacement: You may need to take a mineral supplement, such as potassium, if you become malnourished.
+- Nutritional replacement: You may need to take a mineral supplement, such as potassium, if you become malnourished.
 You may also need to take multivitamins to replace what your body has lost.
-Ask your caregiver which vitamins and minerals are right for you.
+Ask your healthcare provider which vitamins and minerals are right for you.